neophob/wpc-emu/README.md

 ### DMD display scanline
 The controller fetches 1 byte (8 pixels) every 32 CPU cycles (16 microseconds).
 At this rate, it takes 256 microseconds per row and a little more than 8 milliseconds per complete frame.

+## Gameplay
+- TROUGH switches need to be closed to be able to start the game, else you see the "Pinball missing messages"
+- Ball drain is detected with the "out lane" switch?

 # References

 ## Terms
 - Attraction Mode: the time when no game is running and the lamps are blinking to attract people
+- Drain: The common term used to refer to the area beneath the flippers.
+If the ball rolls into the drain area via an outlane or between the flippers, it will be lost.
+Also refers to the act of losing a ball in this manner.
+- Plunger: The object used to launch a ball onto the playfield

 ## WPC